Blog >

 • Opinions sound like they could belong to anyone

-• Stories aren’t tied to real decisions or consequences
+• Stories aren’t tied to decisions or consequences

 Now this kind of content backfires.

-Research from people like Dave Fratzke points to a pattern: The teams earning attention and trust aren’t the loudest or the most “human.”
+Research from Fratzke points to a pattern: The teams earning attention and trust aren’t the loudest or the most “human.”
 They’re the most specific.
 The ones willing to attach names, context, and responsibility to what they say.

 How to put this into practice

 Stop trying to make AI content sound human.
-Bring humans back into the system.
-Focus on content from people doing the work.
-Let founders explain business models, engineers show technical moments.
-Prioritize formats like demos and workshops.
+Instead, bring humans back into the system by focusing on content from people doing the actual work.
+For example, you can let founders explain business models, engineers illustrate technical choices, executives talk about how they make decisions.
+Prioritize formats like demos, workshops, and offline events.

 Example: how this already plays out